ChristelleJoseph/CPQ/README.md

 - **Products and Add-Ons**: Core products and add-ons have been created with pricing details.
 - **Product Bundling**: The GitHub Enterprise Suite bundle has been configured with constraints.

+### Record Data
+(to replicate)
+- [Products JSON](./data/Product2.json)
+- [Product Options JSON](./data/Product2.json)
+- [PriceBooks Entries JSON](./data/PricebookEntry.json)

 ### What's Next
 - (currently) Implementing dynamic pricing rules for volume and bundled discounts.
 - Approval processes for discount thresholds and high-value quotes.
 - Custom quote templates.

-### Created Record Data
-To replicate the demo with sample data:
-- [Products JSON](./data/Product2.json)
-- [Product Options JSON](./data/Product2.json)
-- [PriceBooks Entries JSON](./data/PricebookEntry.json)

 ---